-Chapter 1 provides a description and analysis of the global PVC market – including forecasts up to 2026: For each region of the world, demand in tonnes and revenues in US dollars and euros are given.
-Furthermore, global and regional demand per product and application area is analyzed.
+Chapter 1 provides a presentation and analysis of the global market for PVC - including forecasts up to 2030: demand in tonnes and revenues in USD and EUR are detailed for each region of the world.
+In addition, the global and regional PVC demand per product and per application area is analyzed.

 - Sewage – Pipes